 “Which style is best suited for you?”

-To start, let me explain the differences between a Milled Log Home and a Hand Crafted Log Home.
+First, let me explain the differences between a Milled Log Home and a Hand Crafted Log Home.

-Hand Crafted Log Homes are the pinnacle of Log Home construction, and are almost always custom designed by architects for the consumer who wants only the best.
+Hand Crafted Log Homes are the pinnacle of Log Home construction and are almost always custom-designed by architects for the consumer who wants only the best.

-Check back next week, as we dive deeper into Milled Log Homes, and why they are NOT all created equal….
+Check back next week as we dive deeper into Milled Log Homes and why they are NOT all created equal….